nzbr/dotfiles/README.md

 # dotfiles
-My dotfiles for i3gaps+plasma, vim, fish and some others
+My dotfiles for i3gaps+plasma, vim, zsh and some others

 ### Installation